octimot/StoryToolkitAI/README.md

 position.
 Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

+### Transcript Advanced Search
+Transcription windows have an "Advanced Search" button that will open up a separate search window.
+The system is now quite experimental and very raw, but it will allow you to search transcripts almost like you search something on Google.
+This means that whenever you enter your search term, the tool will try to understand its meaning and find the phrases that have the most similar meaning.
+The results will be ranked by a score that takes into account the semantic similarity with your search term.
+Once the results appear in the window, you can click them and the tool will select the respective segment in the transcript and move the playhead to the respective timecode in Resolve (if connected).

+This is basically like having a search engine connected to Resolve on your machine.

+For now, the search relies on punctuation in the transcripts to separate phrases and feed them to the algorithm, but this will be improved in a future update by allowing AI to look deeper into your transcripts.

+**The quality of your results will depend on the terms you use for search**.
+Just like on a web search engine, you should be kind of specific, but not too specific about what you're searching.
+For eg., if you want to search for phrases where your characters are talking about "genders", you should probably use "about genders".
+Simply typing "genders" in the search box, will probably also include people names since the alghorithm will think that names are related to genders.

+_Important Note: **The first time you use this feature**, it will take a bit longer to start the process because the tool needs to download the model file (around 500MB) to your local cache.
+But, after the model is saved on your machine, the search should work almost in real time._

 ### Direct Translations to English
 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However, it will not generate any original language transcription together with the translation, meaning that you'll have to